danijar/computer-game/ROADMAP.md

 Considerations
 --------------
-- Implement second use case of key() callback
-	- accepts a function as second parameter that gets executed on key down
-	- refacor code for flashlight and placement of barrels and magic cubes
 - Cache for persons whether they stay on ground
 - Improve Data Manager
 	- speed up by reusing compiled prepared statements